Python-Test-Engineer/Python-Test-Engineer/README.md

 ### Python

+- Breaking the Black Box - How to Evaluate Your Agents... in Real Time Too! - 30 minute talk, PyData London Meetup, Sep 2025.

 - AI Agents in the Data Pipeline - 90 minute workshop, PyData Southampton Meetup, June 2025.

 - DjangoConEurope April 2025: Implementing Agentic AI solutions in Django from scratch - 90 minute workshop.